Jeff Cooling: Political career

 Following decennial redistricting in 2021, Cooling announced his candidacy for the open 77th district seat of the Iowa House of Representatives in early 2022.
 He won the Democratic primaries unopposed on June 7, 2022, and won the general election on November 8 unopposed with over 95 percent of the vote.

 In 2024, Cooling filed to run for reelection.
 He won the Democratic primaries unopposed on June 4, 2024, and will again run unopposed in the general election on November 5, 2024.

 Cooling currently serves on the Local Government, State Government, Transportation, and Labor and Workforce committees, the lattermost of which he is the ranking member.

 Cooling has said that his priorities include workers' rights, childcare and education.

 Personal life

 Cooling has a wife, Amanda, and two children.
 He resides in Cedar Rapids.
-He is the president of IBEW Local 405 and is vice president of the Hawkeye Area Labor Council.
+He is the president of IBEW Local 405 and vice president of the Hawkeye Area Labor Council.